bazaarvoice/response-demo/README.md

   - For instructions on installing `node`, see [this](https://nodejs.org/en/download/package-manager/).
 When you install `node`, `npm` is automatically installed.
   - If you need to switch node versions, use [nvm](https://github.com/creationix/nvm).

-- Make sure you have Docker installed.
+- Make sure you have `Docker 18.03.0-ce` installed.
   - For instructions on installing Docker, see [this](https://docs.docker.com/install/#desktop)

 ## Local Deployment